annembrown/design595/assignment3.md

 # Assignment 3 - Usability Test
-Introduction
+Facilitate a usability test for your Project 2 landing page design.

 ## Overview
-1. Steps
+1. Find someone that meets the targeted user persona for your project and book a virtual tessting session with them.
+They can be a family member or friend as long as they meet the criteria.
+2. Prep for the testing session by screating a script.
+3. Determine 3 tasks to test and write scenarios for each.
+4. Faciliate and record a virtual session with the chosen user.
+5. Decide 1 change you want to make to your project based on the feedback you received from the session.
-2. Upload a video of your session in your folder in the [Class Google Drive](https://drive.google.com/drive/folders/1SjKroRLr_VBNwlM3DVFWo1PLAg9FTAtL).
+6. Upload your script and a video of your session to your folder in the [Class Google Drive](https://drive.google.com/drive/folders/1SjKroRLr_VBNwlM3DVFWo1PLAg9FTAtL).

 **Assignment Due:** Thursday, October 27